 HOW DO I GET STARTED?

-The Rutland County Solid Waste District (www.rcswd.com) offers Soil Saver composting bins for sale to SWAC residents for $45.00 and kitchen collection containers for $10.00.
-Contact Deane Wilson at the District at 802-775-7209 for further information.
-Composting bins are also available for sale in many home and garden stores and catalogs.
+Composting bins are available for sale in many home and garden stores and online.
 There are also many designs for "make-your-own" composters.
 Check out the links sections of this page for more helpful advise for great home composting results.

 Tips for Controlling Pesky Fruit Flies - Controlling these annoying little pests requires eliminating breeding areas and killing adult fruit flies.

 - Remove food sources - Refrigerate or cover ripening fruit, especially bananas, peaches, and tomatoes.
 Remove any potatoes and onions that are starting to spoil and discard them.